Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Published: Mar.
 16, 2023 at 2:39 AM CDT|Updated: 3 hours ago

-Saturday's game between the Baylor Bears (19-12) and Alabama Crimson Tide (20-10) squaring off at Harry A. Gampel Pavilion has a projected final score of 67-66 (according to our computer prediction) in favor of Baylor, so it should be a competitive matchup.
-The game will tip off at TBA on March 18.
+Saturday's game between the Baylor Bears (19-12) and Alabama Crimson Tide (20-10) matching up at Harry A. Gampel Pavilion has a projected final score of 67-66 (according to our computer prediction) in favor of Baylor, so it should be a tight matchup.
+The game will begin at TBA on March 18.

-The Bears fell in their last matchup 74-63 against Iowa State on Friday.
+The Bears enter this contest following a 74-63 loss to Iowa State on Friday.

 Baylor vs. Alabama Game Info